cparse/cparse/README.md

  + Unary operators. +, -
  + Binary operators. +, -, /, *, %, <<, >>, ^
  + Boolean operators. <, >, <=, >=, ==, !=, &&, ||
- + Support for local variables
  + Functions. sin, cos, tan, abs, print
+ + Support for an hierarchy of scopes with local scope, global scope etc.
- + Easy to add new operators, functions and even new types
+ + Easy to add new operators, operations, functions and even new types
  + Easy to implement object-to-object inheritance (with the prototype concept)
- + Built-in garbage collector (does not handle cyclic references yet).
+ + Built-in garbage collector (does not handle cyclic references yet)

-# Adding a binary operator.
-To add a binary operator,
+# Writing your own operations.
+To write your own operations:

- 1. Update the operator precedence map in `calculator::buildOpPrecedence`.
+ 1. Copy the `operations.cpp` file.
- 2. Add the computation to `calculator::calculate`.
+ 2. Edit it as you please; it is very easy to understand what to do.
+ 3. Compile your code and make sure to include your copied file instead of the original `.o`.

 # Implementation Details
 The main steps of the calculation process are: